De Canas v. Bica

 De Canas v.
-Bica, 424 U.S. 351 (1976), was a case decided by the US Supreme Court on February 25, 1976, that challenged Section 2805(a) of the California Labor Code.
+Bica, 424 U.S. 351 (1976), is an abrogated case decided by the US Supreme Court on February 25, 1976, that upheld Section 2805(a) of the California Labor Code against a Federal preemption challenge.

-This case was monumental in defining the relationship between federal and state powers on immigration policy, as well as illustrating the ways in which state governments can fit into the overarching reach of federal immigration power.

 Provisions of the law

 Section 2805(a) of the California Labor Code prohibits employers from knowingly employing aliens that do not have lawful residence in the United States if their employment would have a negative effect on lawful resident workers.

 Background

 The petitioners of this case were migrant farmworkers, who had been employed by farm labor contractors, the respondents, between June and September 1972.
 On September 28, 1972, the farm labor contractors refused to extend their employment due to the surplus of labor that they had.
 The petitioners filed a complaint against the respondents, alleging that they were lawful residents and that their employers knowingly employed illegal aliens, violating Section 2805(a) of the California Labor Code.
 This complaint not only sought for the reinstatement of their employment, but to file an injunction against the respondent's continued employment of illegal aliens.
 In response, the respondents filed a demurrer, challenging the constitutionality of this section of the labor code itself.

 Ignoring the petitioner's complaint, the California Superior Court ruled that Section 2805(a) of the California Labor Code was unconstitutional since it interfered with immigration policy – an area over which Congress has exclusive power.

 The California Court of Appeals, Second Appellate District, affirmed this lower court ruling, emphasizing that congressional power was exclusive within the bounds of immigration and naturalization.

 This ruling was again challenged, leading to the US Supreme Court granting a writ of certiorari.